- When does fertility return after delivery?

 Contraceptive injections are progesterone injections that inhibit ovulation.
 This is also known as Depot Medroxyprogesterone Acetate depo shot, which is injected once in every 12 weeks.

 If you want to conceive, stop taking the shot at least a few months (usually eight months or one year), as the body needs a long time to come out of the effect of this contraceptive (9).

-The injection can result in irregular periods and loss of bone density.
+The injection can result in irregular periods and loss of bone density over time.

 ii.
 Contraceptive implant